Starring: Pallavi Sharda, Chloe Grace Moretz, Colin Jost, Rob Delaney and Michael Pena

 Director: Tim Story

-One of the most beloved rivalries in history is reignited when Jerry (the mouse) moves into New York City’s finest hotel on the eve of “the of the century” forcing the event’s desperate planner, Kayla (Moretz), to hire Tom (the cat) to get rid of him.
+One of the most beloved rivalries in history is reignited when Jerry (the mouse) moves into New York City’s finest hotel on the eve of “the wedding of the century” forcing the event’s desperate planner, Kayla (Moretz), to hire Tom (the cat) to get rid of him.

 The ensuing proverbial cat and mouse battle threatens to destroy her career, the wedding and possibly the historic hotel itself.
 But soon, an even bigger problem arises: a diabolically ambitious staffer (Pena) conspiring against all three of them.